3meters/proxibase/private.md

 Jane removes the watch link from tarzan to mansion.
 Tarzan should not be notified.

 Leaving a private or secret place.
-Tarzan should be able to delete the watch link, even though he does not own it.
+Tarzan should be able to delete the watch link, before or after Jane acts on it, even though he does not own it.

 Inviting a user to join a private or secret place:
 Tarzan creates a message entity inviting Jane to watch his secret Treehouse.
 He also creates two links of type 'share', one from the message to Jane, and one from the message to the treehouse.
+This works the same for all types of places, public, private, and secret.

 Declining an invitation to join a private or secret place:
 In the client UI Jane declines Tarzans invitation.
 The client simply deletes the share link From Treehouse to Jane.
 This is allowed automatically because Jane, as the ower of the _to entity (her own user record) owns the link.

 Accepting an invitation to join a pivate or secret place:
 If Jane accepts Tarzans invitation the client will create a watch link from Jane to Treehouse.
 Normally this would be set to disabled, since the Treehouse is secret.
 However, the service will query for an outstanding share link between the treehouse and messages, and between any of those messages and Jane.
-(Two hops, yuck)  If it finds Jane among the invited list it will enable the watch link automatically.
+(Two hops, yuck)  If it finds Jane among the invited list it will enable Janes watch link automatically in one step.

 Quit watching a private or secret place